rust-lang/this-week-in-rust/drafts/2019-12-31-this-week-in-rust.md

 ## News & Blog Posts

+[Rust in Blockchain #7 – December 2019](https://rustinblockchain.org/2020/01/02/rust-in-blockchain-7-december-2019/).
+In blockchain and across the Rust ecosystem, of projects quickly picking up stable async/await support and migrating to tokio 0.2.

 # Crate of the Week

 This week's crate is [cargo-scout](https://github.com/o0Ignition0o/cargo-scout), a cargo subcommand to run clippy on only the changed code in your crate (following git diff).